Monday, 13 August 2012

 London Tigers 0 Dunstable Town 3 (Saturday 11th August 2012) Spartan South Midlands League Premier Division (att: 30)

-As the weather was stunning I decided to travel a few miles south at full time to Greenford.
+As the weather was stunning, I decided to travel a few miles south at the end of the game to Greenford.
 The 92 bus dropped me by the main A40 Western Avenue and set off walking along it, with a doubt or two in my mind that I'd gone the wrong way.
 I was relieved to see a van pulling into an entrance a bit further up.

-I'd heard several reports about Avenue Park, non of them particularly flattering.
+I'd heard several reports about Avenue Park, none of them particularly flattering.
 I walked straight in after arriving five minutes late.
-When I asked some local youths if there were any programmes, the bloke who appeared in charge.
+When I asked some local youths if there were any programmes, they pointed to the bloke who appeared in charge.

-He was attempting to get a corner flag to stay upright, which no-one managed for any length of time all day and in the end they completely gave up, kindly took me to the clubhouse to get one.
+He was attempting to get a corner flag to stay upright, which no one managed for any length of time all day, and in the end, they completely gave up.
+He kindly took me to the clubhouse to get one.
 I handed over my £5 admission money plus a quid for a decent programme.

-The ground had a small bench seated cover behind the near goal and a cover at the other end made of boarding and scaffold.
-There was no spectator accommodation down the side by the dug outs and the other side had the narrowest of spaces for fans.
+The ground had a small bench seated cover behind the near goal, and a cover at the other end made of boarding and a scaffold.
+There was no spectator accommodation down the side by the dugouts, and the other side had the narrowest of spaces for fans.

 A fence separated it from a public footpath, where any tightwads could watch for nothing.
-Personally I'd make any such offenders sit next to the England Band for a season.
+Personally, I'd make any such offenders sit next to the England Band for a season for that kind of meanness.

 Both keepers were kept busy as both sides went for it, although Town always had a more incisive cutting edge in my opinion.
-There was some concern that a referees assessor, who I presumed was a YTS journalist at first, scrutinised senior officials.
+There was some concern that a referee's assessor, whom I presumed was a YTS journalist at first, scrutinised senior officials.
 All three did well, although the ref did come across as having to be unnecessarily strict.

-At half time I popped into the somewhat spartan clubhouse.
-I thought £2 was a bit steep for a lucozade, but I understood that clubs need to make a few quid where they could.
-I was just pleased to see that Tigers had regrouped and got their ground back in action.
+At half time, I popped into the somewhat spartan clubhouse.
+I thought £2 was a bit steep for a Lucozade, but I understood that clubs need to make a few quid where they could.
+I was just pleased to see that the Tigers had regrouped and got their ground back in action.

 After the break Town extended their lead with a long looping shot from Damen Pickering, which Adam Atour in the home net will have been disappointed to let in.
 He atoned with some excellent stops as Dunstable took control.